 Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round up of the best TV wall mounts you can buy in 2020.

 So you’ve decided to wall mount your TV.
-It might be because you’ve not got the room for a stand, or just that you prefer the look of your telly attached to a wall, or to make the TV less topple-overable by a toddler - whatever the reason, you’re going to need a good wall mount to do the job.
+It might be because you’ve not got the room for a stand, or just that you prefer the aesthetic of a telly attached to a wall, or to make the TV less topple-overable by a toddler - whatever the reason, you’re going to need a good wall mount to do the job.

 Sounds simple, right?
 But there are a few things you need to consider first.
-For example, do you want a fixed, tilted or full motion mount?
+For starters, do you want a fixed, tilted or full motion mount?

-A fixed mount is exactly as it sounds – it’s fixed and can’t be moved – so you’ll need to make sure the height and location is correct from the get go.
-Tilted allows you to tilt the TV’s position downwards, which can help when TVs have to be mounted higher than ideal for a good viewing angle, while a full motion mount can usually swing out between 90 and 180 degrees to help with tight spaces or several viewing positions.
+A fixed mount is exactly as it sounds – it’s fixed and can’t be moved – so you’ll need to make sure the height and location are correct from the get go.
+Tilted mounts allow you to tilt the TV’s position downwards, which can help if it has to be mounted higher than you might like - above a fireplace, for example.
+A full motion mount can usually swing out between 90 and 180 degrees to help with tight spaces or several viewing positions.